Parents want changes made to Lee County Schools JROTC

 The Lee County School District is making changes after 25 students were treated by emergency services for heat exhaustion at a local high school on Friday.

-A district spokesman said there will be changes to next year’s ceremony, but that’s not good enough for 2 moms and their daughters.
+A district spokesman said there will be changes to next year’s ceremony, but that’s not good enough for two mothers and their daughters.
 They want change now.

 This is Analeigh Brodt in her JROTC uniform.